PiotrekZie/piotrekzie/README.md

 ## About Me 🚀

-- 🌱 I’m currently learning Web Development (I'm mainly trying to get started with HTML, CSS and JS)
+- 🌱 I’m currently learning Web Development (I'm mainly trying to get started with HTML, CSS, SCSS and JS)

 - ⚡ Fun fact: Food and Music🎵 are the reasons to live.